Francis Bacon: Death

-On 9 April 1626, Bacon died of pneumonia at Highgate outside London, specifically at Arundel House, a country residence of his friend the Earl of Arundel, (Note: Not to be confused with his central London residence of the same name.) though Arundel was then imprisoned in the Tower of London.
+On 9 April 1626, Bacon died of pneumonia at Highgate outside London, specifically at Arundel House, a country residence of his friend the Earl of Arundel, (Note: Not to be confused with his central London residence of the same name.) though Arundel was at that time imprisoned in the Tower of London.
 An influential account of the circumstances of his death was given by John Aubrey's Brief Lives.
 Aubrey's vivid account, which he says was told to him by "Mr Hobbs" (Thomas Hobbes), portrays Bacon as a martyr to experimental scientific method.
 It has him journeying to High-gate through the snow with the King's physician when he is suddenly inspired by the possibility that "flesh [meat] might not be preserved in snow, as in Salt":

 They were resolved, they would try the Experiment presently.
 They alighted out of the Coach and went into a poore woman's howse at the bottome of Highgate-hill, and bought a Hen, and made the woman exenterate it.

 After stuffing the hen with snow, Bacon contracted a fatal case of pneumonia.
 Some people, including Aubrey, consider these two possibly coincidental events as related and causing his death:

 The Snow so chilled him, that he immediately fell so extremely ill, that he could not returne to his lodging ... but went to the Earle of Arundell's house at High-gate, where they putt him into ... a damp bed that had not been layn-in about a yeare before... which gave him such a cold that in two or three dayes, as I remember he [Hobbes] told me, he dyed of Suffocation.

 Aubrey has been criticized for his evident credulousness in this and other works; on the other hand, he knew Thomas Hobbes, Bacon's fellow-philosopher and friend.
 Being unwittingly on his deathbed, the philosopher dictated his last letter to the Earl: